davidc6/events-management/api/README.md

 ## What can be improved

+- Add a reverse proxy in front of the API
+- Scale Node.js application to run on multiple cores
 - Add OpenAPI spec validator to validate routes and data types, and provide a UI for the API
 - Redis to cache data in memory
 - Potentially could add a queue (RabbitMQ etc) to improve reliability of the application should one of the components go down (out of service)